 - 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities, fraternities and SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Permit" (AUP) areas.
 Avoid RLSH staff spaces and visitor spaces.
 Proof of campus residency is required.
-Resident permits are not valid in the Daniel Parking Center. - 2.
+Resident permits are not valid in the Daniel Parking Center, Binkley Parking Center or Meadows Parking Center. - 2.
 FALL PERMIT: Specifically for those non-resident students who will graduate at the end of the Fall Term, or for students who will not be taking classes on campus in the spring.
 Residents graduating in the fall should purchase a full year resident permit. - 3.
 COMMUTERS: These non-resident students are authorized to park in AUP designated areas.
 This includes the Commuter Lot, Airline Parking Center, Meadows Parking Center, the Moody Parking Center and the Binkley Parking Center.
 Students are not allowed to park in visitor and Faculty/Staff spaces within these locations.
-Non-resident permits are not valid in the Daniel Parking Center or resident parking locations. - 4.
+Non-resident permits are not valid in the Daniel Parking Center, level 2 of Binkley or Hillcrest Parking Centers or resident parking locations. - 4.
 FACULTY AND STAFF: Employees are authorized to park in designated F/S areas on the map, including Parking Centers and all university permit areas.
 It is not permitted to purchase a F/S permit for use by students.
-Faculty and staff should avoid spaces designated for visitors in the Parking Centers.
+Faculty and staff should avoid spaces designated for visitors in the Binkley and Hillcrest Parking Centers.
 Letter designated lots are by assignment only and require a permit specific to that location. - 5.
 LAW PERMITS: This permit authorizes parking in the Daniel Parking Center (Law), Airline Parking Center, Meadows Parking Center, the Moody Parking Center, Binkley Parking Center and AUP areas.
-Law permits are not valid in resident areas.
+Law permits are not valid in resident areas or the visitor levels of Binkley and Hillcrest Parking Centers.
 Resident and non-resident permits are not valid in the Daniel Parking Center. - 6.
-SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary permits for loading, unloading and SMU vehicles (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rearview mirror. - 7.
+SERVICE AND DELIVERY VEHICLES: These vehicles are issued virtual permits for loading, unloading and SMU vehicles. - 7.
 TEMPORARY: This is a short term permit issued for a specific date and location. - 8.
 VISITOR PERMITS: Used to designate visitors on campus. - 9.
 EMERITUS PERMIT: Designates individuals who have retired from SMU.
 It allows them to park in any All-University Permit (AUP) area or any open faculty, staff or resident lot.
-Available through the Retired Faculty Association and the Retired Staff Association or the Parking and ID Card Services Office, Hughes-Trigg Student Center, Suite 216. - 10.
+Available through the Retired Faculty Association and the Retired Staff Association or the Parking and ID Card Services Office, Hughes-Trigg Student Center, Suite 107. - 10.
 CONTRACTOR PERMITS: Contact the Parking and ID Card Services Office.

-FEES 2019-20
+FEES 2020-21

-Parking fees per school year (September 1 - August 31) are as follows:
+Parking fees per school year (August 1 - July 31) are as follows: